1aniket/ticTacToe-Game-Using-C-/README.md

 # ticTacToe-Game-Using-CPP
-It is traditional Tic Tac Toe Game.
-It is a console Game.
-It is developed using pure C++.
+It is traditional Tic Tac Toe Game. which is a console Game, developed using pure C++.